 DIL L75 VS – Quarz – Thermal expansion – calculated DTA

-Quarz Sample – Thermal expansion / quarz transformation / calculated DTA
+Quartz Sample – Thermal expansion / quartz transformation / phase transition / calculated DTA

-The phase transition of SiO2 takes place at app.
-575°C. The red temperature curve of the measurement shows a sudden increase at that range.
-Applying the DTA feature enables to determine the exact phase transition in case the expansion curve does not provide a definite onset point.
-The purple curve shows the baseline corrected difference between measured and set temperature and the blue curve shows the resulting calculated DTA peak.
+The phase transition of the measured α-SiO2 takes place at app.
+575°C. The blue curve shows the measured absolute delta-L value vs. temperature in µm which is the standard signal a dilatometer shows.
+The red cal-DTA curve of the measurement is generated by a mathematical evaluation of set temperature and actual sample temperature.
+It shows a peak that indicates the phase transition like a classic DSC or DTA would show.
+Applying the DTA feature enables to determine the exact phase transition temperatures in case the expansion curve does not provide a definite onset point.

-The deviation of the measured temperature (575°C) from the literature value (574°C) can be used for a temperature calibration.
+The deviation of the measured temperature (575.8°C) from the literature value (574°C) can be used for a temperature calibration.